abdabdii/todo-app/README.md

 This app was built from scratch using PHP OOP approach and JQuery

 ### Application Features
-* Login and register system :lock:.
+* Login and register system :lock: :key:.
 * List down your todos and attach importance to them :pencil: :heavy_check_mark:.
-* Create importance schemas to demonstrate how important each todo is :rainbow:.
+* Create importance schemas to demonstrate how important each todo is :rainbow: :sparkler:.
 * Sort todos by importance :arrow_down: :arrow_up:.

 ### Skills Used